catalyst-cooperative/pudl/docs/intro.rst

 Currently, PUDL has deeply integrated data from:

 * :doc:`data_sources/eia860` (including EIA 860m)
+* :ref:`data-eia861` (preliminary)
 * :doc:`data_sources/eia923`
-* :doc:`data_sources/ferc1` and
+* :doc:`data_sources/ferc1`
+* :ref:`data-ferc714` (preliminary)
 * :doc:`data_sources/epacems`

-We also have preliminary integrations for EIA 861 and FERC 714.
-See :doc:`data_sources/wip_future` for more information.

 In addition, we distribute an SQLite databases containing all available years of the `raw FERC Form 1 data <https://doi.org/10.5281/zenodo.3677547>`__ and an SQLite version of the `US Census DP1 geodatabase
 <https://www.census.gov/geographies/mapping-files/2010/geo/tiger-data.html>`__

-If you want to get started using PUDL data, visit our :doc:`usage_modes` page.
+If you want to get started using PUDL data, visit our :doc:`data_access` page.
 Read on to learn about the components of the data processing pipeline.

 .. _raw-data-archive:

 ---------------------------------------------------------------------------------------
-Raw Input Data Archives
+Raw Data Archives
 ---------------------------------------------------------------------------------------

-In order for the PUDL data processing pipeline to run successfully, it needs to have programmatic access to a particular version of the raw input data.
-Unfortunately, the agencies that publish this data often alter it long after the "final" release, changing the contents, structure, and filenames.
-Older versions of the data typically do not remain available.

-To avoid this issue, we periodically create archives of `the raw inputs on Zenodo
+Because the original data PUDL depends on frequently changes, and old versions don't remain available, we periodically create archives of `the raw inputs on Zenodo
-<https://zenodo.org/communities/catalyst-cooperative>`_, where they are issued DOIs
+<https://zenodo.org/communities/catalyst-cooperative>`_.
+They are issued DOIs
 and made available via Zenodo's REST API.
 Each data source can have several different versions, each with its own unique DOI.
 Each release of the PUDL Python package has a set of DOIs embedded in it, indicating which version of the raw inputs it is meant to process.
+This helps ensure that our outputs are replicable.

 These raw inputs are organized into `Frictionless Data Packages
 <https://specs.frictionlessdata.io/data-package/>`__ with some extra metadata